The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 Book Through Air Canada Aeroplan

-Another way to book Emirates First Class is using Air Canada Aeroplan points.
+A still-viable way to book Emirates First Class via partners is using Air Canada Aeroplan points.
 Air Canada employs a dedicated award chart for Emirates-operated award flights.
 But unlike most of Aeroplan's award charts for other carriers, Emirates awards are priced in a range, making it hard to know for sure what you'll pay for an award.

 However, you can get a general idea of the number of points necessary for an Emirates award by taking a look at the ranges: